Shea Langeliers: Oakland Athletics / Athletics

+Langeliers returned as Oakland's starting catcher for the 2024 season.
 On April 9, 2024, Langeliers hit three home runs and drove in all four runs, including the go-ahead two-run home run in the ninth inning against Texas Rangers en route to a 4-3 victory.
-During a doubleheader on May 8 against the Texas Rangers, Langeliers drove in a career high of 5 runs in the first game and 3 in the second for a total of 8 RBIs on the day.
-On August 5, 2025, Langeliers went 5-for-6, 3 home runs, and 3 RBIs against the Washington Nationals.
+During a doubleheader on May 8 against the Rangers, Langeliers drove in a career high of five runs in the first game and three in the second for a total of eight RBI on the day.
+On August 5, 2025, Langeliers went 5-for-6, three home runs, and three RBI against the Washington Nationals.
 With his performance, Langeliers became the first player in Major League history (since at least 1900) to have three home runs in his first game hitting leadoff, the second catcher to hit three homers as a leadoff hitter (Travis d'Arnaud on July 15, 2019), the fourth catcher with multiple career three-homer games (d'Arnaud, Gary Carter, and Johnny Bench), and his 15 total bases are tied for the most by a catcher in a game (since at least 1900).
+For the season, Langeliers played in 137 games and batted .224 with 29 home runs and 80 RBI.

+Langeliers missed close to a month due to a strained oblique during the 2025 season with the Athletics, and the team's first season at Sutter Health Park in West Sacramento.
+He still appeared in 123 games and hit .277 with 31 home runs, 72 RBI, and 32 doubles.

+Langeliers began the 2026 season as the Athletics' starting catcher, eventually being named to his first career All–Star game; in 93 games for the club, he slashed .263/.332/.497 with 23 home runs and 51 RBI.
+On July 26, 2026, Langeliers was placed on the injured list due to a torn meniscus, which was described as a potentially season–ending malady.
+He underwent surgery to address the injury the following day.

 Personal life

-Langeliers majored in engineering while at Baylor.
+Langeliers majored in engineering while at Baylor, where he was an honors student.